unixsuperhero/appointments/README.md

 problem making the transition.

 Also, the test written were integration/functional tests.
-Because the underlying business logic was sparce and implementing the rules were best done by utilizing Rails' features, I avoided extracting the rules into separate libs and concerns.
+Because the underlying business logic was sparse and implementing the rules were best done by utilizing Rails' features, I avoided extracting the rules into separate libs and concerns.
 For a larger app, I generally follow an 80/20 unit/integration test percentage.